heber-silva/CKA-Obsidian-Vault/Installation/Container Runtime.md

 These instructions assume that you are using the [`cri-dockerd`](https://mirantis.github.io/cri-dockerd/) adapter to integrate Docker Engine with Kubernetes.

-1. On each of your nodes, install Docker for your Linux distribution as per [Install Docker Engine](https://docs.docker.com/engine/install/#server).
+1. On each of your nodes, install Docker for your Linux distribution as per [](https://docs.docker.com/engine/install/#server).

 2. Install [`cri-dockerd`](https://mirantis.github.io/cri-dockerd/usage/install), following the directions in the install section of the documentation.